Reflective Account 5

 I think the presentation is almost excellent, but there are a few issues with the images.
 Sometimes they are too small and low quality, and ideally they should all have clefs (so the reader can know the exact pitches).

 I have done a major overhaul of the charts, graphics and notation examples of the analysis.
-This was unfortunately the most time consuming aspects of this Assignment for me due to my lack of experience with the software I was using.
-As I learn how to use these programs I hope that it will become a much faster process so that I can spend my time on the music analysis rather than the graphical presentation of the essays.
-I must say, I am not fond of this aspect of the analysis.
+This was unfortunately the most time-consuming aspects of this Assignment for me due to my lack of experience in this department.
+As I learn how to use these programs, I hope that it will become a much faster process so that I can spend my time on the music analysis rather than the graphical presentation of the essays.
+I must say, I am not fond of this aspect of the analysis and if I was ever to be in a position to publish a paper, I would outsource this part of the work since I do find it very tedious.

 ‘I do not know why you have multiple suggestions as to what you think the subsidiary theme is.
 Either it is clearly one of the two themes you have mentioned, or it is neither and there is no subsidiary theme.
 When writing an essay, you can afford to be more direct here.’